UAE President issues law to establish International Humanitarian and Philanthropic Council

-The new council will be headed by Sheikh Theyab bin Mohamed, chairman of the Office of Development and Martyrs Families Affairs at the Presidential Court.
+The new council will be led by Sheikh Theyab bin Mohamed, chairman of the Office of Development and Martyrs Families Affairs at the Presidential Court.

 It will integrate the Joint Strategic Committee for African Co-operation, the UAE Humanitarian Committee, the Higher Committee for Foreign Aid and the International Health Advisory Committee.